Beelzebub

 In theological sources, predominantly Christian, Beelzebub is another name for Satan.
 He is known in demonology as one of the seven deadly demons or seven princes of Hell, Beelzebub representing gluttony and envy.
-The Dictionnaire Infernal describes Beelzebub as a being capable of flying, known as the "Lord of the Flyers", or the "Lord of the Flies".
+The Dictionnaire Infernal describes Beelzebub as a being capable of flying, known as the "Lord of the Flies", "Lord of the Flyers", or the "Lord of the Flying Demons".
+He is also referenced in the well-known novel Lord of the Flies by William Golding due to his ties to hell and the themes of the book.